Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 title: 'parted multi partition alignment'
 ---

-This post descibes how I realized that I wasn't aliging our partitions properly and how I fixed it.
+This post descibes how I realized that I wasn't aliging our partitions and how I did to properly align multple partitions using parted.

 A few weeks back I was replacing a SATA-DOM with a (internal) USB stick on a node in our Hyper-Converged cluster.
 (Basically a OpenNebula + KVM + Open vSwitch + Ceph cluster.)
 So out of 12 Nodes, we have 1 odd HP machine.